Jimbuzas/Jimbuzas/README.md

 - 👋 Hi, I’m @Jimbuzas
-- 👀 I’m interested in games and smooking tooka
-- 🌱 I’m currently learning Coding
+- 🌱 I’m currently getting head in your moms bedroom
-- 📫 How to reach me Discord: J1mbo#0001
+- 📫 How to reach me Discord: J1mbo#5704

 <!---
 Jimbuzas/Jimbuzas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.